GuruCharan94/gurucharan94.github.io/_posts/2019-06-23-Accessibility tests for your website with Google Lighthouse Audits.md

 excerpt: "This post shows you how to check your website for accessibility issues and fix them with Google LightHouse"
 ---

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source tool for auditing performance,accessibility and SEO of your web-pages.
 You give Lighthouse a URL to audit, it runs a series of audits against the page, and then it generates a report on how well the page did.
-Each audit has a doc explaining the audit rule and how to fix it.

-You can run Lighthouse from the command line, or as a Node module but the easiest way is to **F12 :arrow_right: Audit Tab :arrow_right: Run Audit**
+You can run Lighthouse from the command line, or as a Node module but the easiest way is to run it from within Chrome. **Navigate to your Website :arrow_right: F12 :arrow_right: Audit Tab :arrow_right: Run Audit.** The audit runs for a couple of minutes and you get a nice scorecard like the one below.
+Each category of audit has a detailed list of rules and links to supporting documentation explaining the individual audit rules and what you can do to pass the audit and improve your overall score.

 <figure>
   <img class="lazyload" data-src="/assets/images/google-lighthouse/score.png"